-2020 Executive Compensation Determination
+2021 Executive Compensation Determination

-For 2020, these pay-mix components reflected the following decisions and determinations:
+For 2021, these pay-mix components reflected the following decisions and determinations:

-2020 Base Salaries
+• 2021 Base Salaries

-For 2020, the adjustment of named executive officer base salaries reflects a combination of annual adjustments and increased salaries due to promotions and the assumption of additional duties and responsibilities.
-When adjusting base salaries on an annual basis or in the event of organizational realignment, due to promotions or retirements, we take into consideration the external market, changes in responsibilities, and performance against job expectations.
+For 2021, the adjustment of named executive officer base salaries reflects a combination of annual adjustments and increased salaries due to promotions and the assumption of additional duties and responsibilities.
+When adjusting base salaries on an annual basis or in the event of organizational realignment, due to promotions or retirements, we take into consideration the external market, changes in responsibilities and performance against job expectations.
 We also consider skills and experience of the named executive officer and his or her past performance.
 Additionally, expectations with respect to the economy and regulatory climate at the time of the review are considered.

-• 2020 Short-Term Incentives
+2021 Short-Term Incentives

-The size of the 2020 short-term incentive pool at the target level of named executive officer performance was \$1,020,400, an increase of \$251,427 from the amount of that pool for 2019.
-The increase reflects the increase in the number of named executive officers from five in 2019 to six in 2020 and their associated base salary.
-The pool size, as a percentage of base salary, increased from 2019 to 2020 for the named executive officers.
-The CEO's target percentage increased from 50 percent to 55 percent, and the named executive officers' targets increased from a range of 25 percent to 40 percent to a range of 35 percent to 45 percent.
-The increases reflected the Committee's determination that incentive opportunities should be increased for 2020 to encourage the achievement of goals after reviewing market benchmark data.
-The actual aggregate payouts to the named executive officers for 2020 were \$1,238,473, which was 121 percent of the incentive pool at the target level of performance and 81 percent of the incentive pool at the maximum level of performance.
+The size of the 2021 short-term incentive pool at the target level of named executive officer performance was \$952,066, a decrease of \$68,334 from the amount of that pool for 2020.
+The number of named executive officers is unchanged from 2020 to 2021, and the decrease is a result of overall lower base salaries due to the retirement of a long-tenured officer in 2020.
+The pool size, as a percentage of base salary, did not change from 2020 to 2021 for the named executive officers.
+The CEO's target percentage remained unchanged at 55%, and the named executive officers' targets remained unchanged at a range of 35% to 45%.
+The Committee determined that incentive opportunities are appropriate after reviewing market benchmark data.
+The actual aggregate payouts to the named executive officers for 2021 were \$1,173,457, which was 123% of the incentive pool at the target level of performance and 82% of the incentive pool at the maximum level of performance.

-For 2020, the target bonus amount for our CEO was set at 55 percent and the remaining named executive officers was set at 35 to 45 percent of annualized base pay at December 31, 2020.
-The actual award may be above or below the target, with the maximum equal to 150 percent of the target.
-In assessing the short-term incentive payout for the CEO versus the targeted levels, we took into consideration the strong overall performance level of the Company in 2020, which is discussed below.
-The actual payout for the CEO was 125 percent of the target amount and 83 percent of the maximum opportunity set for 2020.
+For 2021, the target bonus amount for our CEO was set at 55% and the remaining named executive officers was set at 35% to 45% of annualized base pay at December 31, 2021.
+The actual award may be above or below the target, with the maximum equal to 150% of the target.
+In assessing the short-term incentive payout for the CEO versus the targeted levels, we took into consideration the strong overall performance level of the Company in 2021, which is discussed below.
+The actual payout for the CEO was 127% of the target amount and 85% of the maximum opportunity set for 2021.

-The three components that make up the target bonus opportunity-objective targets, subjective assessment of the achievement of specified corporate goals, and subjective assessment of the achievement of individual goals-are discussed below and on the following pages:
+The three components that make up the target bonus opportunity-objective targets, subjective assessment of the achievement of specified corporate goals and subjective assessment of the achievement of individual goals-are discussed below and on the following pages:

-Metric-Specific Targets (40 percent at targeted level of performance)
+➤ Metric-Specific Targets (40% at targeted level of performance)

-Consistent with the approach used in recent years, the committee, in consultation with Willis Towers Watson, developed objective targets for 2020 based on earnings per share, customer satisfaction ratings, and service reliability.
-Those targets are shown on the next page.
-Actual payouts for the named executive officers reflected an assessment that performance exceeded the target level of performance, resulting in a payout equal to 49.684 percent of the overall incentive pool versus a targeted level of 40 percent.
+Consistent with the approach used in recent years, the committee developed objective targets for 2021 based on earnings per share, customer satisfaction ratings and service reliability.
+Those targets are shown below.
+Actual payouts for the named executive officers reflected an assessment that performance exceeded the target level of performance, resulting in a payout equal to 50.416% of the overall incentive pool versus a targeted level of 40%.

-Metric-Specific Targets - 40 Percent at Targeted Level of Performance
+Metric-Specific Targets - 40% at Targeted Level of Performance